AlexanderKirillov/System-Tweaker-PRO/README.md

 ## Features:
 ✪ optimized for all devices based on Android 4.0 and above<br>
 ✪ has a lot of settings and functions (see below)<br>
-✪ has a nice Material Design style, beautiful animations ✪ no ads
+✪ has a nice Material Design style, beautiful animations<br>
+✪ no ads<br>
-✪ frequent updates with new features and fixes
+✪ frequent updates with new features and fixes<br>
-✪ very easy, fast, does not load the system, does not work in the background
+✪ very easy, fast, does not load the system, does not work in the background<br>

 ## Functions:
 ★ "Speeding up your device in one click"<br>